 My dissertation is on Leibniz’s principle of sufficient reason (PSR).
 This is roughly the claim that everything has an explanation.
-I examine, within the context of Leibniz’s philosophy, the PSR’s formulation, modal status, and grounding.
+I examine, within the context of Leibniz’s philosophy, the PSR’s grounding, modal status, and relation to God.
 I argue that Leibniz takes the PSR to be a contingent truth.
 I also argue that he grounds the PSR in its value, not in purely descriptive metaphysical facts.

 In addition to early modern philosophy, I am interested in both metaphysics and the philosophy of religion.
 A particular interest within the former concerns skepticism about metaphysics itself.
 A particular interest within the latter concerns the distinction between theoretical and practical reasons for religious belief.